Frequently Asked Questions (FAQ)

-Q: What is the purpose of the Mars Archaeology Archive?
+Q: What is the purpose of the "Life on Mars Discovery Project" website?

 Q: Who will be interested in the archive and what will it offer?

-MAA: All the images and analysis in the archive will be openly available for researchers, scientists and the public to study online.
-Official links to the original images are listed to establish authenticity, while named credit is also given to the discoverers of this evidence.
+M.J.
+Craig: All the images and analysis in the archive will be openly available for researchers, scientists and the public to study online.
+Official links to the original images and sources are listed to establish authenticity, while named credit is also given to the discoverers of this evidence.

-Q: To stay up-to-date with what’s going on at the Mars Archaeology Archive, is there something people can sign up to?
+Q: To stay up-to-date with what’s going on at "Life on Mars Research", is there something people can sign up to?

-Q: Are researchers and anomaly hunters invited to send in their discoveries?
+Q: Are researchers and anomaly hunters invited to send in discoveries they have found in images?

-MAA: For the present time, we are busy searching through the many finds accumulated over the years by independent researchers, so we can add to and build the archive.
-When this has been done to a reasonable degree, we will then think about whether a public submission process would improve the archive.
+M.J.
+Craig: For the present time I'm busy searching through the many finds accumulated over the years by independent researchers, so I can add to and build the archive.
+When this has been done to a reasonable degree, I will then think about whether a public collaboration process would improve the archive.

 Q: What kind of evidence do you accept for the archive?
 How good must the pictures be?

-There are many images that show potential artefacts, but because of certain variables we decide not to include them.
-Above all, we try to focus on evidence that we feel maintains the integrity and purpose of the archive, which is to produce a strong and consistent case file of robust images.
+There are many images that show potential artefacts, but because of certain variables I decide not to include them.
+Above all, I try to focus on evidence that I feel maintains the integrity and purpose of the archive, which is to produce a strong and consistent case file of robust images.

 Q: Do you not think that your criteria are too strict?
 That it’s actually quite rare to find clear images of possible archaeological evidence?

-MAA: The purpose of the archive is to build a solid case file of evidence for the existence of archaeological evidence on Mars.
-Therefore, the criteria MUST be strict.
+M.J.
+Craig: The purpose of the archive is to build a solid case file of evidence for the existence of archaeological evidence on Mars.
+Therefore, the criteria must be strict.
 A quick look through the archive will show you that several very clear objects have already been found.
-We don’t want to fill the archive with vague pictures that weaken the impact.
+I don’t want to fill the archive with vague pictures that weaken the impact.

-In our opinion, there are just far too many poor quality, vague, blurry, distorted images circulated that do absolutely nothing to advance the argument that a civilization may have once existed on Mars.
-In fact, they often harm the argument and give ammunition to the media and wider science community to ridicule the hypothesis.
-Far better we think to just find one excellent picture every few months, than overwhelm people every week with a myriad of poor pictures of low quality and that are far too open to misinterpretation.
+In my opinion, there are too many poor quality, vague, blurry, distorted images circulated that do absolutely nothing to advance the argument that a civilization may have once existed on Mars.
+In fact, they often harm the argument, giving ammunition to both the trash media as well as the wider science community, to ridicule the hypothesis.
+Far better I think to just find one excellent picture every few months, than overwhelm people every week with a myriad of poor pictures of low quality that are far too open to misinterpretation.

 Q: What about images of possible carvings and artwork?

-MAA: If a civilization did indeed exist on Mars, then remains of carvings, statues etc. will probably be found somewhere.
-However, it will be more difficult to distinguish eroded artwork from geology unless a spectacular piece was discovered in prime condition, which is unlikely.
-So for this reason we are presently not assessing such images, although that may change in the future if outstanding evidence emerges.
+M.J.
+Craig: If a civilization did indeed exist on Mars, then remains of carvings, statues etc. will probably be found somewhere.
+However, it may be more difficult to distinguish eroded artwork from geology unless a spectacular piece was discovered in prime condition, which is unlikely.
+So for this reason I'm presently not assessing such images, although that may change in the future if outstanding evidence emerges.